Raghav1705/Signum/README.md

-This is a basic Read Me File
+This is the Read Me File for Signum (American Sign Language to Text/Speech Translator)

 Written By: Arth Vidyarthi, Raghav Singh, Suyash Jaju, Sahil Mehta